vijayraavi/architecture-center/docs/cloud-adoption/governance/policy-compliance/align-governance-journeys.md

 A cloud governance design guide should establish the architecture choices and design patterns for each of the core infrastructure components of cloud deployments that best meet your policy requirements.
 Alongside these you should provide a high-level explanation of the technology, tools, and processes that will support each of these design decisions.

-Although your risk analysis and policy statements may, to some degree, be cloud platform agnostic, your design guide should provide platform-specific implementation details that your IT and dev.
+Although your risk analysis and policy statements may, to some degree, be cloud platform agnostic, your design guide should provide platform-specific implementation details that your IT and dev teams can use when creating and deploying cloud-based workloads.
 Focus on the architecture, tools, and features of your chosen platform when making design decision and providing guidance.

 While cloud design guides should take into account some of the technical details associated with each infrastructure component, they are not meant to be extensive technical documents or specifications.
 Make sure your guides address all of your policy statements and clearly state design decisions in a format easy for staff to understand and reference.